andrewCodeDev/ZEIN/README.md

 Currently, tensor permutations only change the indexing of a tensor - they do not invalidate underyling memory.
 If the user chooses to use the TensorAllocator, it will track allocations and delete them automatically when calling deinit.
-V1 is only tested on single thread environments - thread safefty with allocators will be coming in a later version!
+V1 is only tested on single thread environments - thread safety with allocators will be coming in a later version!

 # Additonal functionality coming soon.